zorael/kameloso/README.md

 **kameloso** sits and listens in the channels you specify and reacts to events, like bots generally do.

 Features are added as plugins, written as [**D**](https://www.dlang.org) modules.
 A variety comes bundled but it's very easy to write your own.
-[API documentation is now available](https://zorael.github.io/kameloso).
+[API documentation](https://zorael.github.io/kameloso) is available online.
 Any and all ideas welcome.

 It includes a framework that works with the vast majority of server networks.
 IRC is standardised but servers still come in [many flavours](https://upload.wikimedia.org/wikipedia/commons/thumb/d/d5/IRCd_software_implementations3.svg/1533px-IRCd_software_implementations3.svg.png), where some [conflict](http://defs.ircdocs.horse/defs/numerics.html) with others.
 If something doesn't immediately work it's often mostly a case of specialcasing it for that particular IRC network or server daemon.